Creaney Primary School’s attendance plan is closely aligned to the Department of Education’s Better Attendance: Brighter Futures Strategy.

 Role of the Teacher

-- Children arriving after the roll are to be sent to the office for a Late Note (the absence will be overridden by office staff with ‘L’ for Late and a reason recorded)
+- Children arriving after the roll are sent to the office for a Late Note (the absence will be overridden by office staff with ‘L’ for Late and a reason recorded)

 - On the third consecutive day of absences the class teacher is required to phone the parent/caregiver to check on the student and report attendance concerns to Administration